 libGaze offers a default set of data output (gds) for post-processing, with options for additional data.
 The operator is able to determine whether data from both eyes are required or if libGaze should only provide data from the best-calibrated eye.
 Data is logged at a sampling rate of the slowest tracking hardware, typically the MoCap at 120Hz.
 Messages can also be inserted into the data output to log experimental events e.g., stimuli onset times and parameters.
 Table ? provides an overview of the data types and associated functions for logging them.

-In real-time, the operator can call for the current gaze vector with the function ?? from the module.
+In real-time, the operator can call for the current gaze vector with the function ?? from the gazetracker module.
 This can also be translated into the current POR, in terms of display coordinates.

 In addition, a parser (written in Python) allows this dataset to be converted offline, to yield only the relevant data, according to the needs of the experimenter.